 One click, one download, one email attachment.

 If you’re sending a link to your press kit on your website, there should be just one press kit link (don’t put your promotional items on a different page than your factsheet, for example).
 If a visitor can download your press kit, there should be one single download.
-If you’re including your press kit in an email, it should be as a single email attachment (ZIP files.
-It’s a good thing).
+If you’re including your press kit in an email, it should be as a single email attachment (ZIP files).